 "Alice": The suburban Alice is an annoying teenager that does not like the neighborhood where she lives.
-When her father uses a universal remote control developed by Professor Dayton, she moves to other dimensions with other families and when she returns, she is transformed in a rabbit and is forgotten by her family.
+When her father uses a universal remote control developed by Professor Dayton, she moves to other dimensions with other families and when she returns, she's transformed into a rabbit, and is forgotten by her family.
 "The Radio": The security guard Jerry buys a radio developed by Professor Dayton from a street vendor.
 The radio talks to him and gives instructions to steal US$ 300,000.00 from a criminal, kill a couple of smalltime crook neighbors and move to another city.
-When Jerry decides to bring the prostitute Eva with him, he seals his fate by his own, destroys the radio and has a tragic surprise.
-"Call Girl": Rachel is a call-girl and serial killer.
-When she is hired by the weird Victor, she stabs and kills him while having sex, but later she finds the truth about the odd teenager.
-"The Professor's Wife": Professor Dayton invites his two best former students to introduce his ...
-Written by
+When Jerry decides to bring the prostitute Eva with him, he seals his fate, when he destroys the radio and has a tragic surprise.
+"Call Girl": Rachel's a call-girl and serial killer.
+When she's hired by the weird Victor, she kills him while having sex, but later, she finds the truth about the odd teenager.
+"The Professor's Wife": Professor Dayton invites his two best former students to introduce his fiancée Kathy in...

 Claudio Carvalho, Rio de Janeiro, Brazil

 Scary New Stories and a Freaky Wraparound Guaranteed to Chill You to the Bone!

 See more »

 Rated R for bloody horror violence and gore, language, some drug use and sexual material

 See all certifications »

 Did You Know?

 In the segment "Haunted Dog", the spirit of the guy that died from eating the hot dog and following the doctor relentlessly while repeatedly saying "Thanks for the good dog, man." is taken from a very familiar plot from the movie Creepshow 2

 (1987).
 In the segment for that movie, after Annie Lansing inadvertently kills a hitchhiker, he is seen constantly following her and saying "Thanks for the ride, lady."
 See more